HICAT Frequently Asked Questions

 There are some fieldwork components where you will need to involve a friend or family member or visit a professional practice, business or centre but we will guide and assist you with this.
 You will need to be able to take photos and videos and upload them onto your coursework submission forms.
 This is not difficult, and we can assist you to learn how to do this if you need us to.

-Our students, Assessors and Tutors are physically located in different places, but we are still able to enjoy a strong sense of community.
+Our online students, Assessors and Tutors are physically located in different places, but we are still able to enjoy a strong sense of community.
+The magic is even more real as we come together for our HICAT in person weekends!

 There is a virtual classroom located on Facebook which is only for students enrolled in this course, where you will receive contact and connection with your classmates and information and guidance from your tutors.

-There is a Zoom call with your tutor every fortnight where you can ask questions and get support in real time.
+There is a weekly Zoom call with your Tutor or Assessor where you can ask questions and get support in real time.

 You do not have to participate in the real time workshops if you can’t or do not want to and you can watch them later at any time.
 You can also get support from your tutor and ask questions via email or telephone whenever you need to.